Signed in as:

 About Patricia

-Dr. Gilbaugh's minor at Mount Mercy College was in photography.
+Dr. McLain's minor at Mount Mercy College was in photography.
 She continues to photograph people as a hobby and a source of relieving stress.
 Her passion for black-and-white photography earned her several awards for amateur competitions.
-She took her own wedding pictures and has taken several teens' senior pictures.
 Due to her love of the ocean and nature, her favorite times are when she can photograph nature.
 Just "being" is her favorite thing to do.
-She loves spending time with her family, and she lives for road trips with her sister!
-She also enjoys traveling to new places and hopes to travel to all 92 countries in her lifetime.
+She loves spending time with her family, and she lives for road trips!
+She enjoys traveling to new places and hopes to travel to all 195 countries in her lifetime.
 She hopes to travel in ways that allow her to immerse herself in different cultures.
-Her lifelong dream is to facilitate the organizing of a therapy team to respond to natural disasters to help children cope with the devastating trauma of losing their homes and families.
+Her lifelong dream is to expand her clinical services into equine therapy programs.

 Training